hitoshi-watase/sercrod/docs/reference/directives/events.md

 </button>
 ```

-The `code` part is arbitrary JavaScript that runs inside a Nablla evaluation context similar to:
+The `code` part is arbitrary JavaScript that runs inside a Sercrod evaluation context similar to:

 ```js
 with (scope) {